the buss chimulco 1

 On visit one an evaluation was made by Dr. Oscar then a subsequent appointment was set

-File under: While you’re at it Catherine asked “why don’t you get a quote on dentures as long as we’re here?”
+File under: While you’re at it Catherine suggested I ask “Why don’t you get a quote on dentures as long as we’re here?”

 Full transparency, we have a good friend who is a dentist back in Illinois.
 He’s been maintaining Catherine’s teeth for a while.
 Not long ago before leaving the states she pulled him aside at a social event and asked for a ballpark figure on dentures for me.